 Of course, the gamer in you would wish to maximize the budget for the graphics card as that is the primary component that defines the quality of your gaming.

-But when balancing finances between a graphics card and SSD, you would obviously want to favor the graphics card.
+But when balancing finances between a graphics card and SSD, you would want to favor the graphics card.

 Make Sure You Get the M.2 NVMe PCIe SSDs